jakepf00/MediaServer/README.md

 Place all media in a folder named 'media' at the root of the project (next to MediaScan.py and Server.py).
 Media can be organized in folders in any way you'd like, as all metadata is read from id3v2 tags on the files.
 Currently, only mp3 files are supported.
 Scan the media by running 'python MediaScan.py'<br>

+Create Python virtual environment: python -m venv env<br>

+Activate virtual environment: source env/bin/activate<br>

+Install requirements: pip install -r requirements.txt<br>

-Once media is scanned, start the server by running 'python Server.py'<br>
+Start the server by running 'python Server.py'<br>

 Navigate to localhost:8080/index in a web browser to access your music library.